 Private messages are displayed in chat boxes, and only you and the other transcriber can see your conversation.

 If there’s something you want to share, you can also discuss items publicly via the Notes and Questions chat.
 Make a comment on the item, ask other transcribers for help, or assist those needing help by posting a reply.
 The Notes and Questions chat box is found on the lower-right of each item view.

 Creating and Joining Teams

 Other than transcribing documents alone, it is also possible to create and join teams with other transcribers.
-There are three different types of teams: Open teams, Private teams and teams that only exist for Special Events.
+There are three different types of teams: Open teams and Private teams.

 You can join teams for a variety of reasons, for example, if you want to transcribe a specific type or language of document with others, to join a special event, or simply to transcribe with your friends.

 It is possible to be a member of several Open and Private teams at once.

 Open teams are public teams that transcribers can freely join at any time.
 They are open to everyone.

 In order to join Open teams, login to your Transcribathon account, and on the right-hand menu under your username click ‘Profile’.
 Click on the ‘Teams & Campaigns’ section under your profile picture.
 Here, under ‘Open teams’ you can see all Open teams that are registered on Transcribathon.
 Click on the ‘Join Open team’ icon.